William A. Clark: Huguette Clark

-Huguette (pronounced oo-GETT), born in Paris, France, in June 1906, was the youngest child of Clark with his second wife, Anna Eugenia La Chapelle.
+Huguette (pronounced oo-GETT), born in Paris, France, in June 1906, was the youngest child of Clark with his second wife, Anna Eugenia LaChapelle.
 She married once, but divorced less than a year later.
 She led a reclusive life thereafter, seldom communicating with the public nor with her extended family.
 For many years, she lived in three combined apartments, with a total of 42 rooms, on New York's Fifth Avenue at 72nd Street, overlooking Central Park.
 In 1991, she moved out and for the remainder of her life lived in various New York City hospitals.

-In February 2010, she became the subject of a series of reports on MSNBC after it was reported that the caretakers of her three residences (including a $24 million estate in Connecticut, a sprawling seaside estate in Santa Barbara, California and her Fifth Avenue apartments valued at $100 million) had not seen her in decades.
+In February 2010, she became the subject of a series of reports on NBC News after it was reported that the caretakers of her three residences (including a $24 million estate in Connecticut, a sprawling seaside estate in Santa Barbara, California and her Fifth Avenue apartments valued at $100 million) had not seen her in decades.
 These articles were the basis for the 2013 bestselling book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune. by investigative reporter Bill Dedman and Paul Clark Newell, Jr.

-Her final residence was Beth Israel Medical Center, where she died on the morning of May 24, 2011, age 104.
+Her final residence was a relatively small hospital room at Beth Israel Medical Center, where she died on the morning of May 24, 2011, age 104.
 Huguette's extraordinary collection of arts and antiquities were consigned to go on the auction block at Christie's in June 2014, over three years after her death.